 Portland is full of bright ways to embrace the shorter days of winter: hundreds of thousands of lights in our neighborhoods, our waters and plenty of spots in between.
 Here are some of the stars in the city’s constellation of holiday light displays:

-The first twinkles come as the Winter Wonderland at the Portland International Raceway kicks off the season with the largest holiday light show west of the Mississippi.
+The first twinkles come as the Winter Wonderland at the Portland International Raceway kicks off the season with one of the largest holiday light shows in the Northwest.
 Grab some hot chocolate and drive (or walk or bike) through the more than 250 spectacular light pieces set up along the racetrack.

 Next, the Oregon Zoo switches on ZooLights.
 This family favorite is a unique opportunity to see the zoo after hours and all aglow.
 ZooLights features carolers, bright trees and all sorts of animals (real and animatronic) — all illuminated with 1.5 million LED lights.